Generic Name: bicalutamide (BYE-ka-LOO-ta-mide)

 Important safety information:

-- Bicalutamide may cause drowsiness or dizzinesss.
+- Bicalutamide may cause drowsiness or dizziness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use bicalutamide with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Serious and sometimes fatal liver problems have rarely occurred in patients who take bicalutamide.
 Symptoms of liver problems may include dark urine, loss of appetite, nausea, pale stools, stomach pain, tiredness, vomiting, weakness, or yellowing of the eyes or skin.
 Contact your doctor immediately if you experience any of these symptoms.